31 Important Things You Need to Know about Korean Dating Culture

 An Expat’s Perspective

-Dating can be great for those who enjoy giving and receiving presents.
+Dating in Korea can be great for those who enjoy giving and receiving presents.
 No worries if you’re not that into spending money or feeling obligated.
-There are people who are like-minded, you’ll just have to spend more time finding them.
+There are people in Korea who are like-minded, you’ll just have to spend more time finding them.

 Lingua Asia_Korean Couple Item_Couple Look